jbcoe/polymorphic_value/draft.md

 necessitate occasional checks for `null`, `polymorphic_value` is intended to replace uses of pointers or smart pointers where such checks are also necessary.
-The benefits of default constructability (use in vectors and maps) outweight the costs of a possible empty state.
+The benefits of default constructability (use in vectors and maps) outweigh the costs of a possible empty state.

 ## Lack of hashing and comparisons
 For a given user-defined type, `T`, there are multiple strategies to make